9 Things to Know About Heart Attacks Before You Have One

 How will I know if I’m having a heart attack?

-The number one rule: don't diagnose yourself.
+The number one rule: don’t diagnose yourself.
 Call 911 if you have the slightest suspicion that you may be having a heart attack.
 Since most heart attack deaths happen in the first hour after an attack, waiting several hours before calling for help could be deadly!
-If you have any of the following symptoms, dial 911. • Chest discomfort: Most heart attacks involve discomfort in the center of the chest that lasts for more than a few minutes, or goes away and then comes back.
-It may feel like an uncomfortable level of pressure, squeezing, fullness, or pain. • Upper body discomfort: Pain in one or both arms, the back, neck, jaw, or stomach could signal a problem. • Shortness of breath: This symptom may occur with or without chest discomfort. • Other signals.
-Pay attention to body symptoms you don't normally experience, such as breaking out in a cold sweat, nausea, lightheadedness, overwhelming fatigue, or a feeling of impending doom.
-(These signs are especially common in women.)
+If you have any of the following symptoms, dial 911.
+Chest discomfort: Most heart attacks involve discomfort in the center of the chest that lasts for more than a few minutes, or goes away and then comes back.
+It may feel like an uncomfortable level of pressure, squeezing, fullness, or pain.
+Upper body discomfort: Pain in one or both arms, the back, neck, jaw, or stomach could signal a problem.
+Shortness of breath: This symptom may occur with or without chest discomfort.
+Other signals: Pay attention to body symptoms you don’t normally experience, such as breaking out in a cold sweat, nausea, lightheadedness, overwhelming fatigue, or a feeling of impending doom.
+Don’t miss these 15 lifesaving tips to prevent heart disease, according to a holistic heart doctor.

 Will I get that “elephant on the chest” feeling I’ve heard about?